Garfield2875/srmhstime/README.md

 contact ahuman#6726 to contribute or request features

-inspired by Sasha Steffy who created enloetime.com
+inspired by Sasha Steffey who created enloetime.com